enyojs/moonstone/CONTRIBUTING.md

 All user-visible strings in Moonstone controls should be wrapped with the `moon.$L("...")` wrapper function.
 This will ensure localized strings are loaded from Moonstone resource files (as opposed to app-specific resource files when using `$L("...")`).

 Any formatting of date, time, or numbers should use ilib when present.
-However, use of `ilib` is not a mandatory prerequisite to using Moonstone, so any use of ilib should first check that ilib is loaded, and provide us-EN fallback when appropriate.
+However, use of `ilib` is not a mandatory prerequisite to using Moonstone, so any use of ilib should first check that ilib is loaded, and provide en-US fallback when appropriate.

 ## Modifications to CSS